-11.7 Measuring the rear wheel dimension unloaded
+11.7 Measuring the dimension of the rear wheel unloaded

-- Measure the vertical distance between the rear axle and a fixed point such as a marking on the side cover. - Note the value as dimension A.
+- Measure the vertical distance between the rear axle and a fixed point, such as a marking on the side cover. - Note the value as dimension A.

 11.8 Checking the static sag of the shock absorber